One hundred dollars.

 FIVE HOURS A DAY!

 Do you know what you could accomplish if you put just HALF that amount into real estate investing?
-You could listen to two podcasts a day and be all caught up before Labor Day.
-If you used the entire five hours a day to listen to podcasts, you’d be caught up by July 4th!
+You could listen to two podcasts a day instead, and take away some useful, applicable real estate knowledge.

-Analyze deals, learn your market, drive for dollars, write a great letter, talk to potential sellers, network with other local investors, attend a meetup — there are so many other, BETTER things you can be doing with your time than sitting in front of the television set.
+Or analyze deals, learn your market, drive for dollars, write a great letter, talk to potential sellers, network with other local investors, attend a meetup—there are so many other, BETTER things you can be doing with your time than sitting in front of the television set.

 Nobody ever got ahead or gained an advantage by watching TV five hours a day.